neoseb59/ChatBot_NLP/README.md

 2. XML File Parser: Organizes XML files into distinct folders based on thematic categorization, streamlining subsequent analytical processes.
 3. XML Loader: Efficiently loads XML data from files within theme-specific folders, preparing the data for advanced parsing and analysis.
 4. XML Question/Answer Parser: Parses structured data from the XML files, focusing on extracting valuable question-and-answer pairs for further analysis.
+5. Disambiguation Process: Disambiguates the question/answer json.
-5. Termhood Analyzer: Identifies and extracts significant terms from the parsed data, employing criteria to determine their relevance and importance within the context.
+6. Termhood Analyzer: Identifies and extracts significant terms from the parsed data, employing criteria to determine their relevance and importance within the context.
-6. Named Entities Analyzer: Focuses on extracting named entities from the data, crucial for understanding the specifics of the content and enhancing question generation.
+7. Named Entities Analyzer: Focuses on extracting named entities from the data, crucial for understanding the specifics of the content and enhancing question generation.
-7. TF-IDF Analyzer: Within the term analysis subgraph, this component applies Term Frequency-Inverse Document Frequency analysis to evaluate and rank the importance of terms.
+8. TF-IDF Analyzer: Within the term analysis subgraph, this component applies Term Frequency-Inverse Document Frequency analysis to evaluate and rank the importance of terms.
-8. Question Generator: Utilizes the outputs from the named entities analyzer, the general XML parser, and the TF-IDF analyzer to generate structured questions, enriching the dataset.
+9. Question Generator: Utilizes the outputs from the named entities analyzer, the general XML parser, and the TF-IDF analyzer to generate structured questions, enriching the dataset.
-9. BERT Model Fine-Tuning: Processes the enriched and structured questions using a BERT model, specifically fine-tuning the model to adapt to the specific characteristics of the data.
+10. Mistral Model Fine-Tuning: Processes the enriched and structured questions using a BERT model, specifically fine-tuning the model to adapt to the specific characteristics of the data.
-10. Fine-Tuned BERT Model: The outcome is a model intricately adjusted for specific applications, leveraging the processed and analyzed data to perform tasks with higher accuracy and relevance.
+11. Fine-Tuned Mistral Model: The outcome is a model intricately adjusted for specific applications, leveraging the processed and analyzed data to perform tasks with higher accuracy and relevance.

 This comprehensive overview not only delineates the pipeline's stages but also emphasizes the methodical approach to refining and leveraging data for specialized applications, particularly in natural language processing and question generation tasks